 [Section 18 amended by No. 55 of 2004 s.
 61.]

-19. Alteration of objects of incorporated association
+19. Altering objects of incorporated association

 (1) An alteration of the rules of an incorporated association having effect to alter the objects or purposes of the association does not take effect until section 17 is complied with and the approval of the Commissioner is given to the alteration of the objects or purposes.